Type of Job

 - Assist and support in hiring, onboarding and retention practices with inclusion and equity at the forefront.

-- Nurture strong, working relationships with the region’s Regional Executive Director and program staff to support the needs of the region and expand the team's relationship and collaboration with other internal departments and staff.
+- Nurture strong, working relationships with the region’s Regional Executive Director, leadership team, and program staff to support the needs of the region and expand the team's relationship and collaboration with other internal departments and staff.

 - Coordinate and participate in regional diversity, equity, inclusion, and justice initiatives.